 • Problem: The Extend desktop function does not work.

 Solution: Enable the Extend desktop function.
-See "Changing display settings" on page 36.
+See "Using an external display" on page 36.

 • Problem: I am using the Extend desktop function, but I cannot set a higher resolution or higher refresh rate on the secondary display.